-We are seeking a full-time Helpline Contact Center Supervisors to join our team on the Massachusetts Substance Use & Problem Gambling Helplines (MA Helpline), the Illinois Helpline for Opioids and Other Substances (IL Helpline), and the Vermont Helplink (VT Helplink).
+We are seeking a Helpline Contact Center Supervisors to join our team on the Massachusetts Substance Use & Problem Gambling Helplines (MA Helpline), the Illinois Helpline for Opioids and Other Substances (IL Helpline), and the Vermont Helplink (VT Helplink).
 This is an exciting opportunity to take on a newly developed position to support substance use treatment access across three states and supervise a diverse team of staff.

 HRiA operates four state-wide Helplines focused on increasing access to behavioral health treatment, prevention, harm reduction, and recovery services through confidential, compassionate, and accurate information & referral services.
 The Massachusetts Substance Use Helpline (MA Helpline) has been in operation for over 20 years, while the Illinois Helpline for Opioids and Other Substances (IL Helpline) is a newer project that was launched in December 2017.
 Furthermore, we launched the Vermont Helplink Alcohol & Drug Support Center (VT Helplink) in January 2020.
 In July of 2020, HRiA expanded Massachusetts Helpline services to include problem gambling.
 In September 2020, the VT Helplink expanded services to connect health care professionals with mental health services.
 We continuously roll out enhancements to meet the needs of the states’ residents as well as to build awareness of our innovative services.
 We anticipate continued growth and development of our team and our work.